Trade Dress Registration and Protection Explained

 Frequently Asked Questions

-- How long does it take to complete a trade dress application?
+How long does trade dress protection last?

 If you need help with trade dress registration, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.